SPIDeRS: Structured Polarization for Invisible Depth and Reflectance Sensing: Structured Polarization

 Polarimetric diffuse reflection is derived from Fresnel transmission on a mirror macrofacet or microfacet.
 The transmitted light is depolarized through subsurface scattering and polarized again by re-transmission.
 The Mueller matrix of diffuse reflection becomes

-where $c_d$ is a radiometric diffuse term that represents shading and diffuse BRDF and $m_d$ consists of the Fresnel transmittance of transmission into the surface and re-transmission into the air.
-Baek \etal~\cite{Baek2018SimultaneousAO} assume that the elements of linear polarization modulation $m_d^{22}$, $m_d^{23}$, $m_d^{32}$, and $m_d^{33}$ are close to $0$ due to the low diffuse DoLP.
+where $c_d$ is the radiometric diffuse term that represents shading and diffuse BRDF and $m_d$ consists of the Fresnel transmittance of transmission into the surface and re-transmission into the air.
+Baek \etal~\cite{Baek2018SimultaneousAO} assume that the elements of linear polarization modulation $m_d^{22}$, $m_d^{23}$, $m_d^{32}$, and $m_d^{33}$ are close to $0$ due to the small diffuse DoLP.
 We follow this assumption and represent polarimetric diffuse reflection as

 The observed Stokes vector when the AoLP pattern is projected in ambient light becomes

 where $\VEC{s}_i$ is the Stokes vector of projected light and $\VEC{s}_{a}$ is the Stokes vector of reflected ambient light.
 From \cref{eq:polarimetric specular reflection,eq:polarimetric diffuse reflection,eq:observed stokes vector}, we can express the observed AoLP as